ZoneMinder/zoneminder/README.txt

 date  formats are available in both so if you are  saved  your filter  to  do automatic deletions or other tasks  you  should make  sure that the date and time format you use is compatible with  both  methods.
-The safest type of format to use  is  '-3 day' or similar with easily parseable numbers and units are in English.
+The safest type of format to use  is  `-3 day' or similar with easily parseable numbers and units are in English.

-The  other  elements  you can filter on are  all  fairly  self explanatory except perhaps for 'Archived' which you can use to include or exclude Archived events.
+The  other  things  you  can filter on  are  all  fairly  self explanatory, except perhaps for 'Archived' which you  can  use to  include  or  exclude Archived events.
 In  general  you'll probably  do most filtering on un-archived events.
 There  are also  two  elements, Disk Blocks and Disk Percent which  don't directly  relate  to the events themselves  but  to  the  disk partition on which the events are stored.
-These allow you to  specify  an amount  of  disk  usage either in blocks or in  percentage  as returned  by  the 'df' command.
+These allow  you  to specify  an  amount  of  disk usage either  in  blocks  or  in percentage as returned by the `df' command.
 They relate to the amount  of disk space used and not the amount left free.
 Once your  filter is specified, clicking 'submit' will  filter  the events  according  to your specification.
-As the disk based  elements are  not  event related directly if you create  a  filter  and include the term 'DiskPercent > 95' then if your current  disk usage is over that amount when you submit the filter then  all events  will be listed whereas if it is less then none at  all will.
+As  the  disk  based elements are not event related directly if you create a filter and  include the term `DiskPercent > 95' then if your  current disk usage is over that amount when you submit the filter then all  events will be listed whereas if it is less then none  at all  will.
 As such the disk related terms will tend to be used mostly  for automatic filters (see below).
 If you have created a  filter  you want to keep, you can name it and  save  it  by clicking 'Save'.